pritidesai/pritidesai.github.io/_posts/2017-03-13-wskdeploy-tutorial-2.md

 ## Create Trigger and Rule

-### manifest.yaml
+### Step 1: Update the manifest file (manifest.yaml)

-Add a section called "triggers" and "rules"
+Add a section named "triggers" and "rules":

 ```
 package: